idrinkritalin/frontend-code-challenge/README.md

-# Front-end // Stefano Veltri
+# Product list fetching from API

-As requested the assignment that creates a grid of apartments fetching data from your from your APIs.
+Framework that creates a grid of products fetching data from given APIs.

 *bonus*
 Added node-sass + nodemon npm to watch and compile SCSS without using gulp.js!